University at Buffalo · Department of Philosophy

 Aerial view of UB campus by the lake at sunset

-• Built for early-career and experienced professionals
+• Built for ambitious beginners and early-career and experienced professionals

 • Learn practical ontology design, knowledge-graph applications, and standards-based integration